jozefg/drafts/quotients.markdown

 Now our implementation has a sticky point, clearly this isn't the case on its own!
-What we really want to say is "`(2, 4) = (1, 2)` up to normalization".
+What we really want to say is "`(2, 4) = (1, 2)` up to trivial rejiggering".

 Haskell's own `Rational` type solves this by not exposing a raw tuple.
-It still essentially exists under the hood, but we only expose smart constructors that will reduce our fractions as far as possible.
+It still exists under the hood, but we only expose smart constructors that will reduce our fractions as far as possible.

 This is displeasing from a dependently typed setting however, we want to be able to formally prove the equality of some things.
 This